 God has the desire to have a personal relationship with each and every person that has ever lived on Earth or will live on Earth in the future.
 There is a problem in establishing that relationship and that is God hates sin and no human being is able to live a sinless life.

 God knew this would be a problem so He solved it before the foundations of the world by the Father sending His Son to Earth to live a sinless life after being incarnated into a human body that He provided for Jesus through Mary.
 That resulted in Jesus being 100% God and 100% man when He came to Earth as Jesus of Nazareth.
-Because He was fully man He could then be our Kinsman Redeemer (this will be explained in a later Learning activity) which is to say that Jesus could die on the Cross in our place so that our sin could be fully paid for and we could then be acceptable in the sight of God!
+Because He was fully man He could then be our Kinsman Redeemer (this will be explained in a later Learning Activity) which is to say that Jesus could die on the Cross in our place so that our sin could be fully paid for and we could then be acceptable in the sight of God!
 This is an amazing plan that He devised that met the requirements for establishing a relationship with each human being PROVIDED each human being believe in what Jesus said about Himself in the Scriptures.
-It was and is today the individual belief in who Jesus is that activates that miraculous event in the life of each and every person who believes!
+In the New Covenant today the individual belief in who Jesus is activates that miraculous event in the life of each and every person who believes!